shpml/fundamentals/09_chapter/07_exercise.md

 ## Your Turn

+If you don't see the JS Bin below, please refresh the page.
 Here's the starter code for your next exercise:

 <a class="jsbin-embed" href="https://jsbin.com/woriviq/embed?js,console">JS Bin on jsbin.com</a><script src="https://static.jsbin.com/js/embed.min.js?3.35.12"></script>